stevcooo/AddItemsDynamically/README.md

 ![EditorTemplate](AddItemsDynamically/Media/AddButonAndJavScript.png)

-To be able to serialize this form, we should also add an ID to the form in the create file.
+To be able to serialize this form, we should also add an `id` to the form in the create file.

 ![EditorTemplate](AddItemsDynamically/Media/FormIdAndSerialize.png)

-As you noted, we call a method AddOrderItem from Orders controller in the javascript ajax method, and this method we should also create in the controller and set up it's binding.
+As you noted, we call a method `AddOrderItem` from `Orders` controller in the javascript ajax method, and this method we should also create in the controller and set up it's binding.
 This method in the controller is adding a new element to the list and rendering the whole list as a partial view which is later shown in the HTML.

 ![EditorTemplate](AddItemsDynamically/Media/AddOrderItemMethod.png)

-In the AddOrderItem method, we're returning PartialView where we render the list of the order items.
-Create a partial view in your Views/Order folder called OrderItems.cshtml.
+In the `AddOrderItem` method, we're returning PartialView where we render the list of the order items.
+Create a partial view in your Views/Order folder called `OrderItems.cshtml`.
 The Partial view is pretty much simple, it should only use the editor that we created previously.

 ![EditorTemplate](AddItemsDynamically/Media/PartialView.png)